stevenkuenzel/simTORCS/README.md

 * (Rudimentary) Visual observation of the race to verify the trained controllers

 ## Limitations
-* The physics engine does not reach the degree of detail that TORCS have.
-For example the cars are accelerating with constant torque (however, that constant was determined in order to match the behaviour of **car1-trb1** as close as possible).
-Also,
+* The physics engine does not reach the degree of detail that TORCS has.
+For example, the cars are accelerating with constant torque (however, that constant was determined in order to match the behaviour of **car1-trb1** as close as possible).
 * Only a limited number of sensors are supported (due to the abstract physics engine):
    * Distance raced on the track,
    * Angle to the track axis,